ACrazyTown/AscentViewer/README.md

 ### Linux

-**Note**: If Python 3's not in PATH, replace `python3` with the direct path to Python 3.
+**Note**: If Python 3's not in PATH, when running the commands mentioned in the 3rd and 4th point, replace `python3` with the direct path to Python 3.

 * Install Python 3.7 or higher.
-The recommended way to do so is by installing it using a package manager, such as apt (`apt install python3`).
-Note: using a package manager might require administrator access.
+The recommended way to do so is by installing it using a package manager, such as `apt` (`apt install python3`).
+Note: using a package manager might require administrator access (which can be granted with `sudo` or something similar).
-* You might also have to install qt5-default (for apt, the command is `apt install qt5-default`).
+* You might also have to install `qt5-default` (for apt, the command is `apt install qt5-default`).
 * Run `python3 -m pip install -r <path to requirements.txt>` if Python is in PATH (or just `pip` instead of `python3 -m pip`) to install the required pip packages.
 * Run `python3 <path to src/AscentViewer directory>`, or just run the [\_\_main\_\_.py]("src/AscentViewer/__main__.py") script.